aaronabramov/k9/README.md

 These files are expected to be checked into the repository and go through a code review.

-Then, after modifying your code (and potentially the value of returned `response` object) you can run the tetsts again.
+Then, after modifying your code (and potentially the value of returned `response` object) you can run the tests again.
 It will serialized a new `response` object into string and compare it with the previous (stored in the repo) snapshot while highliting the difference

 ![assert_matches_snapshot_example](https://user-images.githubusercontent.com/940133/84608050-34986d00-ae76-11ea-8fe1-4940ee5ad4ad.png)